AnoopAlias/AUTOM8N/docs/simpler_resource_control.rst

 Simple Resource controller
 =======================================

-SimpleR stands for Simple Resource isolator and use systemd in modern systems to isolate CPU/Memory/IO on a per process basis
+SimpleR stands for Simple Resource controller and use systemd in modern systems to isolate CPU/Memory/IO on a per process basis

 SimpleR can also group php-fpm and HHVM application servers running under user to a reseller.slice and individually limit the resource at a reseller level